burger-bro/river_crossing_puzzle_solver/README.md

 # river_crossing_puzzle_solver
-this is a program aim at solving river crossing puzzle， still working on processing any number of input individuals under any rule
+this is a program aimed at solving the [river crossing puzzle](https://en.wikipedia.org/wiki/River_crossing_puzzle),still working on processing any number of input individuals under any rule